• International Security TO00BN72-3005 22.01.2021-31.07.2021 5 credits (CCM220SY, ...) +-

 Teaching methods

-Virtual implementation, only individual work.
+Virtual implementation, individual and team work.
 Before enrolling to this study unit, you should have adequate competence level of security management, which you can acquire for example by completing study unit: A9484 Basics of Corporate Security and Risk Management 10 credits.

 You may have acquired competence, for example through work experience, training organised in the workplace, organisational activities or hobbies.
 Familiarize yourself with the process in LINK